TomJaeger/vagrant-puppet-lamp/README.md

 * Clone forked repository
 * Run terminal and execute 'vagrant up'
 * After provisioning, server should be ready to use.
-* To test Apache, visit http://localhost:8080 in a browser.
+* To test Apache, visit (http://localhost:8080) in a browser.
-* Make a change to ./src/index.html, save it and reload the test page.
+* Make a change to `./src/index.html`, save it and reload the test page.
+If you see your change, everything is working.

 ### Notes
 * The `./src` directory is set up as a shared folder and is the web server document root.
 This means that changes you make to files under `./src`, on your host computer are instantly viewable by reloading the page in your browser.